KwatME/Medicine.md/Medication/Antibiotic/Anti Bacterium/Cell Wall Inhibitor/Cytoplasmic Membrane Inhibitor/Daptomycin.md

 Froms pore in Ca++ dependent manner.

-Narrow spectrum bactericidal (faster than vancomycin) against serious MRSA infection without pneumonia.
+Narrow spectrum bactericidal (faster than vancomycin) against serious methicillin resistant Staphylococcus aureus infection without pneumonia.

-Inactivated by alveolar surfactants, so shall not be used for pneumonia.
+Inactivated by alveolar surfactants, so should not be used for pneumonia.

-Myopathy.

-Monitor CPK.
+Monitor creatine phosphokinase to avoid myopathy.

+# ^

+Myopathy